jcmurray/MQTT-S-Gateway/README.md

 MQTT-S Gateway over XBee
 ======
   _A gateway for MQTT-S  is under developing._
+  _Current version is just for reference, but can run._

 Supported functions
 -------------------